matsonj/docs.getdbt.com/website/docs/reference/resource-configs/duckdb-configs.md

 Each plugin instance has a name for logging and reference purposes that defaults to the name of the module but that may be overridden by the user by setting the alias property in the configuration.
 Finally, modules may be initialized using an arbitrary set of key-value pairs that are defined in the config dictionary.
 In this example, we initialize the gsheet plugin with the setting method: oauth and we initialize the sqlalchemy plugin (aliased as "sql") with a connection_url that is set via an environment variable.
 Please remember that using plugins may require you to add additional dependencies to the Python environment that your dbt-duckdb pipeline runs in:
-- excel depends on pandas, and openpyxl or xlsxwriter to perform writes
+- `excel` depends on `pandas`, and `openpyxl` or `xlsxwriter` to perform writes
-- gsheet depends on gspread and pandas
+- `gsheet` depends on `gspread` and `pandas`
-- iceberg depends on pyiceberg and Python >= 3.8
+- `iceberg` depends on `pyiceberg` and `Python >= 3.8`
-- sqlalchemy depends on pandas, sqlalchemy, and the driver(s) you need
+- `sqlalchemy` depends on `pandas`, `sqlalchemy`, and the driver(s) you need

 ## Python Support
 dbt added support for Python models in version `1.3.0`.
-For most data platforms, dbt will package up the Python code defined in a .py file and ship it off to be executed in whatever Python environment that data platform supports (e.g., Snowpark for Snowflake or Dataproc for BigQuery.)
-In dbt-duckdb, we execute Python models in the same process that owns the connection to the DuckDB database, which by default, is the Python process that is created when you run dbt.
-To execute the Python model, we treat the .py file that your model is defined in as a Python module and load it into the running process using importlib.
-We then construct the arguments to the model function that you defined (a dbt object that contains the names of any ref and source information your model needs and a DuckDBPyConnection object for you to interact with the underlying DuckDB database), call the model function, and then materialize the returned object as a table in DuckDB.
+For most data platforms, dbt will package up the Python code defined in a `.py` file and ship it off to be executed in whatever Python environment that data platform supports (e.g., Snowpark for Snowflake or Dataproc for BigQuery.)
+In `dbt-duckdb`, we execute Python models in the same process that owns the connection to the DuckDB database, which by default, is the Python process that is created when you run dbt.
+To execute the Python model, we treat the `.py` file that your model is defined in as a Python module and load it into the running process using `importlib`.
+We then construct the arguments to the model function that you defined (a dbt object that contains the names of any ref and source information your model needs and a `DuckDBPyConnection` object for you to interact with the underlying DuckDB database), call the model function, and then materialize the returned object as a table in DuckDB.

-The value of the dbt.ref and dbt.source functions inside of a Python model will be a DuckDB Relation object that can be easily converted into a Pandas/Polars DataFrame or an Arrow table.
+The value of the `dbt.ref` and `dbt.source` functions inside of a Python model will be a DuckDB Relation object that can be easily converted into a Pandas/Polars DataFrame or an Arrow table.
 The return value of the model function can be any Python object that DuckDB knows how to turn into a table, including a Pandas/Polars DataFrame, a DuckDB Relation, or an Arrow Table, Dataset, RecordBatchReader, or Scanner.

 ### Batch Processing